• Skip to primary navigation

 Modifications

 Along the way, I have changed it a bit.
-Sometimes I add central Texas honey, because, you know, cedar fever.
+Sometimes I add central Texas honey, because, you know, cedar fever in Austin.
 (Can someone tell me if having local honey really helps prevent allergies?)

 Other times I add strawberries and blueberries for sweetness.
 The possibilities are limitless!
 You can substitute skim milk for cream to cut down fat and calories.
 You can add peanut butter if you’re trying to gain weight, or PB2 if you like the flavor of peanut butter but not the calories.